Glenn S. Guttman

 - Special Assistant State’s Attorney, Cook County, Illinois, 2004-2006

-Rieff Schramm Kanter & Guttman serves clients nationwide and throughout Canada.
+Rieff Schramm Kanter & Guttman serves clients with properties in Chicago and throughout Illinois.